-The Billy Graham Center Museum, located on the first floor of the Billy Graham Center, provides interesting displays on the history of evangelism, highlights of Billy Graham’s life and ministry, and a graphic presentation of the gospel.
+The Billy Graham Center Museum, located on the first floor of the Billy Graham Center building, provides interesting displays on the history of evangelism, highlights of Billy Graham’s life and ministry, and a graphic presentation of the gospel.

 The Billy Graham Center Archives is located on the third floor.
 It makes available primary sources on Billy Graham and his evangelistic association, as well as organizational records, personal papers, and oral histories that document the history of evangelism and missionary activity of North American nondenominational Protestants.

 Buswell Library’s department of College Archives and Special Collections is also found on the third floor.
 It includes the books and journals of the Evangelism and Missions Collection, as well as over two hundred special collections.

 The fourth floor houses the Billy Graham Center (BGC).
 The BGC is an academic center which exists to develop and mobilize Jesus-followers for individual and communal witness.
 Training takes a number of forms: teaching and preaching in churches, classrooms, and conference settings; online and print evangelism tools; and mentoring in individual and group contexts.
-The BGCE offers master’s-level studies in evangelism and leadership and missional church movements through the Graduate School.
+The BGC offers master’s-level studies in evangelism and leadership and missional church movements through the Graduate School.

 The fifth floor is home to the School of Biblical and Theological Studies.